I have transactions on my account that I did not authorize. What should I do?

 Call the Social Security Administration Fraud Hotline at (800) 269-0271 to notify them that your card was stolen and to receive a new card.

-If you have experienced identity theft as a result of your Social Security Card being stolen, file a complaint with the Federal Trade Commission at www.consumer.ftc.gov or call (877) 438-4338.
+If you have experienced identity theft as a result of your Social Security Card being stolen, file a complaint with the Federal Trade Commission.
+Visit them at www.consumer.ftc.gov or call (877) 438-4338.

 I gave out my account information when I shouldn't have.
 What should I do?